 Prior to these actions, let’s present several relevant terms for this guide:

-• Link Equity – A ranking factor in search engines based on the idea that certain links pass value and “authority” from one page to another.
-Also called ranking power and sometimes even by its dreadful name “Link Juice.”
+- Link Equity – A ranking factor in search engines based on the idea that certain links pass value and “authority” from one page to another.
+Also called ranking power or sometimes “Link Juice.”

 1. Maintain Proper Site Hierarchy